 Getting to Grass Island from most parts of Hong Kong is a fairly long journey, and involves multiple modes of transportation.
 However, the final leg of the journey involves catching a ferry from either Ma Liu Shui Ferry Pier (near the University MTR station), or Wong Shek Pier (north of Sai Kung).

-Ma Liu Shui Ferry Pier is a 10 minute walk from the University Station on the East Rail Line, that runs from Hung Hom to Shenzhen.
+Ma Liu Shui Ferry Pier is a 10-minute walk from the University Station on the East Rail Line, which runs from Hung Hom to Shenzhen.
 Once at the station, follow the signs to the pier.
-From here, the kaito ride is approximately an hour long.
+From here, the Kaito ride is approximately an hour long.

 On the other hand, the kaito ride from Wong Shek Pier is about 20-30 mins.
 To get to Wong Shek Pier, take bus number 94 from Sai Kung, or 96R from Diamond Hill.